ParisaKalaki/OpenStack/README.md

 2. **Data Preprocessing:**

 A number of important and practical features are selected from existing features and also new ones are created.
-We categorize the logs into windows by identifying the instance id of the virtual machine in OpenStack logs.
+We categorize the logs into Windows by identifying the instance id of the virtual machine in OpenStack logs.
 We categorize all the event templates that have occurred for each ID, and each ID may have a variety of event templates.
 By the end, a matrix showing rows of sessions, and columns of event templates, is created as shown below: